| Title: | Analysis of Chronological Patterns from Archaeological Count Data |

 vs time diagram aid in the detection and quantification of selective

 processes in the archaeological record.
-If roll
+If roll is TRUE, each time

-series is subsetted according to window
+series is subsetted according to window to see if episodes of selection

 can be identified among decoration types that might not show overall